shopsys/shopsys/docs/contributing/guidelines-for-phing-targets.md

 For example, all paths to executables should be used via `path.*.executable` property.

-Sometimes, it can be even useful to include an argument such as `<arg line="${my-target.flags}"/>` in the `exec` task of your target along with an empty `my-target.flags` property (defined on the root level).
+Sometimes, it can even be helpful to include an argument such as `<arg line="${my-target.flags}"/>` in the `exec` task of your target along with an empty `my-target.flags` property (defined on the root level).
-This will allow the end users to provide their own flags, modifying the command's behavior without the need for overwriting the whole target.
+This will allow the end users to provide their own flags, modifying the command's behavior without overwriting the whole target.

-Removing [DRY violations](./code-quality-principles.md#dont-repeat-yourself) in the phing target definitions by extracting common tasks and sequences into their own (possibly hidden) targets also helps with extensibility.
+Removing [DRY violations](./code-quality-principles.md#dont-repeat-yourself) in the phing target definitions by extracting common tasks and sequences into their own (possibly hidden) targets also help with extensibility.
-Instead if having to overwrite a few targets to change the definition, in such case users could overwrite just the extracted part.
+Instead of having to overwrite a few targets to change the definition, in such a case, users could overwrite just the extracted part.

 ## Extending in monorepo

-Targets in the monorepo should have the same behavior as when called from the project repository, increasing the scope to the whole monorepo.
+Targets in the monorepo should have the same behavior as when called from the project repository, increasing the scope of the whole monorepo.
 For example, the `tests-unit` target is overwritten in the monorepo's `build.xml` to execute the original target via `<phingcall target="shopsys-framework.unit-tests"/>` and then execute the unit tests in all packages and utils repositories.

-When this is not possible, please overwrite the target and display a message instead, explaining the actual outcome to avoid misunderstandings.
+When this is impossible, please overwrite the target and display a message instead, explaining the actual outcome to avoid misunderstandings.

 ## Deprecations